Architectural Association School of Architecture: Women at the AA

 Women were first admitted as students to the AA School during World War I in 1917, almost 20 years after the RIBA had admitted its first female member, Ethel Charles, who, with her sister Bessie, had been refused entry to the AA school in 1893.
 Ruth Gollancz, Winifred Ryle, Irene Graves and Gillian Harrison (nee Cooke) were some of the first women to enter the AA, hitherto a solely male school.

 In the post World War II period, several women architects, writers, and journalists attended courses ("classes and sets") at the AA, including Su Brumwell (Susan Miller / Rogers), Eldred Evans, Margot Griffin, Zaha Hadid, Patti Hopkins, Samantha Hardingham, Sally Mackereth, Mya Anastasia Manakides, Janet Street-Porter, Carolyn Trevor, Susan Wheeler and Georgie Walton.

 The position of women at the AA was highlighted and investigated during a year-long programme of celebration in 2017, AAXX, marking the centenary of the first women's entry to the school.
 A book, AA Women in Architecture 1917–2017, edited by Elizabeth Darling and Lynne Walker, was published.

 Curriculum

 Courses are divided into two main areas: undergraduate programmes, leading to the AA Diploma (RIBA/ARB Part 2), and postgraduate programmes, which include specialised courses in Landscape Urbanism, Housing and Urbanism, Sustainable Environmental Design, Histories and Theories, Emergent Technologies, and Design Research Lab.
 Other programmes include Projective Cities, Design + Make, and Interprofessional studio.
 Since its foundation, the school has continued to draw its teaching staff from progressive international practices.
 Teaching staff are reappointed annually, allowing a continual renewal of the exploration of architectural graphics and polemical formalism.

 Independent status

 The school sits outside the state-funded university system and UCAS application system.
 As an independent school, the AA does not participate in university rankings.
+Until 2015 when the London School of Architecture was founded, it was the only independent architecture school in the UK.

 The AA enrolls a higher proportion of students from overseas compared to other architecture schools in the UK.